mesosphere-backup/terraform-dcos/aws/README.md

 - There is no git clone of this repo required.
 Terraform does this for you under the hood.

+_*Note:* Use a new directory for the command below as terraform will write its files within that directory._

 ```bash
 terraform init -from-module github.com/dcos/terraform-dcos//aws
 terraform apply